gestimation/cifmodeling/README.md

 **Typical use cases**

-- Draw one survival/CIF curve set by groups (e.g., treatment vs control).
+- Draw one survival/CIF curve set by exposure groups (e.g., treatment vs control).
 - Call `cifpanel()` with a simplified code to create a panel displaying plots of multiple stratified survival/CIF curves or CIF curves for